Elevating storytelling across a global brand platform

 Fueling Creativity Workshop

-To align creatively, we hosted a Fueling Creativity Workshop using the Disney Creativity Method, helping us explore bold ideas while staying grounded in feasibility and scale.
+To align creatively, I hosted a Fueling Creativity Workshop using the Disney Creativity Method, helping us explore bold ideas while staying grounded in feasibility and scale.
 We paired this with a Design Spectrum Workshop to map stakeholder alignment on brand expression—establishing a shared language and creative direction from the start.

 Facilitated two visual workshops to align stakeholders around storytelling potential and brand expression